 How to Commission a Painting – 5 Simple Tips for Buyers

 What does it mean if you want to commission a painting?
-It means that you, the collector, pays an artist to create a personal, custom painting for you.
-As a collector, you likely want the process of commissioning the painting to be easy.
+It means that you, the collector, hires an artist to create a custom painting.
+You likely want the process to be easy.
 Most importantly, you want to be happy with the final result.